Categories: Sales Funnels

 A $45/hr in-house seat can be replaced with a $12–18/hr managed seat that comes with its own supervisor, QA system, and results reports.
 The management of the work is outsourced, not just the work itself.

-Leads generated by brand content are worked on by a team that has done this in the same vertical before.
-The gap between ad spend and closed revenue becomes a managed process, not a black box.
+Leads generated by brand content are handled by a team that has done so in the same vertical before.
+The gap between ad spend and closed revenue becomes a managed process rather than a black box.

 For companies that resell BPO services, the operator provides fulfillment infrastructure that carries the company’s brand, SLA, and client relationship.
 None of the end clients ever know who runs the floor.